s4m77/DSAIT4205-Control-Dataset/README.md

 ### Visualizing the Masking Strategies

-The difference between the two masking strategies becomes starkly clear on our "Continuous Line" dataset.
+The difference between the two masking strategies becomes starkly clear on our Continuous Line dataset.
 The visualization below, inspired by Figure 6 in the MAE paper, shows how **block masking** removes a single large chunk, leaving an easy-to-solve gap.
 In contrast, **random masking** creates a much more difficult puzzle that requires a global understanding to solve.

 ![Masking Comparison](masked_images.png)
 *Figure 2: A direct comparison of masking strategies.
 The task posed by random masking is visibly more complex than the simple completion task posed by block masking.*